HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Ingredients List

-1 TBSP melted butter or olive oil
+• 1 Tablespoon melted butter or olive oil

-Fine-grain table salt, to taste
+• Fine-grain table salt, to taste

 Fire-up the Weber Bullet to 325°F. Put the water pan in place to protect the nuts from the direct fire, but leave the pan empty.
-Select two large chunks of a mild smoke wood--I used apple--and soak them for an hour before smoking (optional).
+Select two large chunks of a mild smoke wood—I used apple—and soak them for an hour before smoking (optional).

 In a mixing bowl, combine melted butter or oil with almonds and mix thoroughly to coat.
-Pour the nuts onto a disposable 12" round foil pizza pan, spreading into a single layer.
+Pour the nuts onto a disposable 12″ round foil pizza pan, spreading into a single layer.
 Place the pan on the top grate of the WSM and immediately add the smoke wood to the coals.

 Bake at 300-325°F for 20-25 minutes, stirring several times to ensure even smoking.
 Remove from the cooker.
 As the nuts are cooling, sprinkle fine-grain table salt to taste over the nuts.
 Cool and store in an airtight container.

-Jalapeno Smoked Almonds
+Jalapeño Smoked Almonds

-Give this recipe a try, even if you're not fond of spicy foods--they're delicious and not really that hot.
-Great as a party snack along with your guests' favorite libations!
+Give this recipe a try, even if you’re not fond of spicy foods—they’re delicious and not really that hot.
+Great as a party snack along with your guests’ favorite libations!
 From the Almond Board of California.

 Ingredients List

-2 TBSP melted butter
+• 2 Tablespoons melted butter

-2 TBSP + 2 tsp Tabasco green
+• 2 Tablespoons + 2 teaspoons Tabasco green pepper sauce

-1-1/2 tsp Tabasco red pepper
+• 1-1/2 teaspoons Tabasco red pepper sauce

-1-1/2 tsp Worcestershire sauce
+• 1-1/2 teaspoons Worcestershire sauce

-3/4 tsp granulated garlic
+• 3/4 teaspoon granulated garlic powder

-3/4 tsp salt
+• 3/4 teaspoon salt

-1/2 tsp dry mustard
+• 1/2 teaspoon dry mustard

 Fire-up the Weber Bullet to 325°F. Put the water pan in place to protect the nuts from the direct fire, but leave the pan empty.
-Select two large chunks of a mild smoke wood--I used apple.
+Select two large chunks of a mild smoke wood—I used apple.

 In a mixing bowl, combine melted butter and all the seasonings, stirring until well mixed.
 Add almonds and stir thoroughly to coat.

-Pour the nuts onto a disposable 12" round foil pizza pan, spreading into a single layer.
+Pour the nuts onto a disposable 12″ round foil pizza pan, spreading into a single layer.
 Place the pan on the top grate of the WSM and immediately add the smoke wood to the coals.

 Bake at 300-325°F for 40-45 minutes, stirring every 10 minutes, until the liquid is absorbed and the almonds are light golden brown.
 Be careful to not overcook.
 Remove from the cooker and allow the nuts to cool.
 Store in an airtight container.